MiCurran/MiCurran/README.md

 ### Hi I'm Michael 👋
-👨🏽‍💻 I am a developer who is currently working and learning and growing their skillset.
+👨🏽‍💻 I am a developer who is currently working, learning and growing their skillset.
 I am passionate about UI/UX design and am fascinated with learning blockchain technology.

 -🏠 Visit my [Portfolio Site](https://michaelcurran.vercel.app) for more about me and contact info
 <!--